Myositis/Idiopathic Inflammatory Myopathy (Group of conditions)

 There may be specific clinical care guidelines for the individual myositis conditions.

-Information for specific myositis conditions will be added to the RARE Portal in time.
+Information for specific myositis conditions will be added in time.

 Myositis varies between individuals, and each person’s experience is unique.